TheBoyMoe/edx-course-work/assignments/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

   <p><blockquote>Bundler looked up the information for each Gem you requested (in this case, only <code>sinatra</code>) and realized that it depends on other gems, which in turn depend on still others, so it recursively installed all those dependencies.
 For example, the <code>rack</code> appserver is a gem, and while you didn't explicitly request it, <code>sinatra</code> depends on it.
 This is an example of the power of automation: rather than requiring you (the app developer) to understand every Gem dependency, Bundler automates that process and lets you focus only on your app's top-level dependencies.</blockquote></p>
 </details>

+The Gemfile.lock file stores a complete snapshot of every version of every gem your application uses.
+If you developed your app with Rails 4.1.6 and Rails 5.0 comes out, you don't want this new version to be pushed to your application during the next update.
+That is why it is also important to check your Gemfile.lock into source control with the rest of your application.
+The Gemfile.lock file not only stores exact version information, but bundler USES that version information to rebuild the snapshot on production.
+The Gemfile states what version numbers of a particular gem to use or are acceptable.
+The Gemfile.lock states which versions were actually used.
+Gemfile.lock is updated any time you add a new gem or update a gem in your Gemfile and run bundle install.

+Whenever updating a gem, if you get a warning that a previous version is already installed an to run the `bundle update [gem_name]`, always run bundle update specifying the particular gem.
+Running `bundle update` will rebuild the Gemfile.lock from scratch removing old gem versions with the latest ones allowed by the Gemfile.

 Create a simple SaaS app with Sinatra
 -------------------------------------